jdswinbank/Comet/docs/usage/broker.rst

 option.
 The filename under which an event is saved is based on its IVOID, but modified to avoid characters which are awkard to work with on standard filesystems.

+Additional, user-defined, plugins may be added by placing them either in the :file:`comet/plugins` directory, or in the location specified by :envvar:`COMET_PLUGINPATH`.

 .. _spawn: